Shelter could leave Cumbria over 'huge' legal aid cut

 The government said legal advice was not always necessary and it would still fund high priority debt cases.

 Chris Kirkby, who has been helped by Shelter, said he was "shocked and disgusted" by the suggestion it could be forced to leave.

 "The private landlords are going to be wringing their hands when they move because there's no-one to fight our cases now," he said.

 Shelter is fighting the proposed changes.
-Chief executive Campbell Robb said pulling out of Cumbria would be a "massive blow" for people who rely on the face-to-face service.'No substitute'
+Chief executive Campbell Robb said pulling out of Cumbria would be a "massive blow" for people who rely on the face-to-face service.

 Because of the type of cases dealt with in Barrow, and the way each is funded, Shelter says the office is particularly vulnerable to the cuts in legal aid which will potentially affect more clients than in other branches.

 Mr Robb said: "With the ongoing recession, benefit cuts, and the high cost of housing meaning more and more people struggling to keep a roof over their heads, now is the very worst time to be taking away the housing safety net that helps people stay in their homes."